Sunday, February 3, 2019

 … who knowest us to be set in the midst of so many and great dangers, that by reason of the frailty of our nature we cannot always stand upright; Grant to us such strength and protection, as may support us in all dangers, and carry us through all temptations …

-He says that if we are doing good then we need not be afraid of the power from God that is on loan to the rulers who are ministers of God in away.
-The only people that need be afraid of them are evildoers, who the ruler is appointed to use the sword to bring before God for justice.
-We are not in the business of condemning people’s souls to one eternal destination or the other that is God’s job.
-But Paul points out that we can arrange for the meeting to happen, when people violate God’s most sovereign laws.
+Paul says if we are doing good then we need not be afraid of the power from God that is on loan to the rulers who are ministers of God in a way.
+The only people who need be afraid of them are evildoers, who the ruler is appointed to use the sword to bring before God for justice.
+However, if the rulers that be are not punishing evil doers put people who are good doers, then we know they are not worthy of the power that God has bestowed upon them.
+Again, this is becoming more and more apparent across the globe.
+We are not in the business of condemning people’s souls to one eternal destination or the other, that is God’s job.
+But, Paul points out that we can arrange for the meeting to happen, when people violate God’s most sovereign laws.

-He then goes on to say that through the authority invested by them in God, people need to pay the rulers tribute, to which it is due, the customs to custom, fear to fear, honor to honor.
+Paul goes on to say that through the authority invested by them in God, people need to pay the rulers tribute, to which it is due, the customs to custom, fear to fear, honor to honor.
 It goes very much hand in hand with what Jesus said on the subject “Render unto Caesar’s which is Caesar’s, and unto God what is God’s.”
-There is respect that ought to be paid to the rightful people that are the representatives of God ruling the people.
+There is respect which ought to be paid to the rightful people who are the representatives of God ruling the people.
 That respect ends however, when those representatives reject God’s authority and are no longer worthy of the respect.

-This also goes back to the honor thy father and they mother concept.
+This also goes back to the honor thy father and thy mother concept.
 As long as they are doing their best to raise you up in a Christian way and showing by example to follow Christ to get to heaven, then they are worthy of that honor.
 But if they are doing the opposite, then they are not worthy of the honor.
-It is still worth behaving in a Christian manner to both unfaithful rulers and parents however, but realize that they become unworthy of that honor when they reject God and His Authority.
+It is still worth behaving in a Christian manner to both unfaithful rulers and parents, but realize they become unworthy of that honor when they reject God and His Authority.

 Christianity is not a solitary religion, one all about the individual, though it certainly depends on individuals as part of the Team lead by Christ to carry it out.
 God has given each of us varying talents and varying capabilities.
 We must each of us do that for the Church that which we do better than others and respect those who we work with.
-No power comes from God, leaders who lead with His Will in mind must be accorded the respect they are due by virtue of their position.
-They must also lead with His Will in mind, for a leader following the Prince of Darkness is not worthy of respect or followership.
-We must put faith in those to who faith is due.
+No power comes from God, rather special responsibilities, leaders who lead with His Will in mind must be accorded the respect they are due by virtue of their position.
+They must also lead with His Will in mind, for a leader following the ways of this world and the Prince of Darkness is not worthy of respect or followership.
+We must put faith in those to whom faith is due.

-Faith, and acting on it, is what Christianity is all about.
+Faith and action, is what Christianity is all about.
+Christ’s actions upon the cross the solid base that our faith is based upon.
+His death and resurrection is the key principle behind Christianity.
+Actions are a crucial element of our faith.
 Christ’s faith accounts us as perfect before God because of His Actions.
 The centurion of this week’s Gospel is a symbol of faith and what appears to be inaction is his action.
 He is also the person for whom our parish draws its name.
 The centurion was the basic leader symbol of the Roman Empire.
-A group of eight to ten soldiers was lead by a Contubern.
-Ten Contubernium formed a Centuria, which was lead by a Centurion.
+A group of eight to ten soldiers was led by a Contubern.
+Ten Contubernium formed a Centuria, which was led by a Centurion.
 Six to ten of these formed a Cohort, also led by a Centurion.
 He was an important man, able to reward or punish at will.
 He knew power and how to wield it.

-When the centurion came to Jesus, he knew who He was and His Power.
-When the centurion to Jesus of his servant’s illness, the centurion knew all Jesus had to do was will the wellness and it was done.
+When the Centurion came to Jesus, he knew who He was and His Power.
+When the Centurion told Jesus of his servant’s illness, the Centurion knew all Jesus had to do was will the wellness and it was done.